HR-CMGT/MGDD-unity/spritesheets.md

 #### Animation controller
 ![Animation controller](./screenshots/controller.png)
-- The controller can have several animation clips
+- The controller can have several states.
+Each state has one animation clip
-- The controller can switch between animation clips
+- The controller can switch between states

 #### Animation clips
 ![Animation timeline](./screenshots/timeline.png)